 MED does not recommend licensing this site as the Department's Conclusion Statement, which has been informed by the Appropriate Assessments, has concluded that this new application should not be licensed.

-Should the Minister decide to license this site, AFMD should request details of the site layout and access routes from the applicant.
+Should the Minister decide to grant a licence for this site, the applicant should be requested to provide details of access routes to the site.

 Marine Survey Office (MSO):